ksylvan/AnsibleLaptop/README.md

 # AnsibleLaptop
-Reproducible Developer Laptop configuration with ansible
+Reproducible Developer Laptop configuration with Ansible

 ## Motivation
 I want to demote my laptop from being a "pet" to being "cattle".
 I will not lovingly